11 Chinese New Year Foods to Eat for Good Luck

 3. Whole Chicken

-Chicken served whole is a traditional Chinese New Year food that symbolizes unity and wholeness.
-Chicken is typically braised or roasted with simple ingredients such as ginger or soy.
-Presenting the chicken whole is a representation of a family coming together to feast on this comfort dish and also helps bring luck for the year ahead.
+Presenting the chicken whole is also a representation of a family coming together to feast on this comfort dish.
+Many also believe it helps bring luck for the year ahead.

-whole chicken is a common chinese new year food
+Whole chicken is a common Chinese New Year food

 via Canva